Social Democratic Populist Party (Turkey): History

 During the 1991 Turkish general election, the SHP formed an electoral alliance with the pro-Kurdish HEP.
 After the 1991 general election, the SHP became a partner in the coalition government and İnönü became deputy prime minister (11/20).
 In the coalition agreement, the SHP insisted on lifting the ban on pre-1980 parties which were dissolved by the military government.
 The pre-1980 parties were authorized on 19 June 1992.

 This was risky for the SHP.
 Shortly after legalization, a group of SHP MPs resigned from the party and reformed the Republican People's Party (CHP), Erdal İnönü's father's party (most party members were pre-1980 CHP members).
 The SHP and the CHP, two similar parties, co-existed for a while.
 On 6 June 1993, İnönü announced that he was planning to resign and Murat Karayalçın was elected as the new president of the party on 11 September 1993.
 Then the CHP and the SHP agreed to merge on 29 January 1995.
 Former foreign minister Hikmet Çetin (SHP) became the interim chairman and the merged party chose the name of CHP after İnönü's suggestion.

+On October 29, a delegation of the SHP went to Yavi to conduct an investigation into the massacre.
+When the delegation, consisting of SHP parliamentary deputy chairman Kamer Genç, SHP general secretary Halil Çulhaoğlu and Uşak deputy Ural Köklü, approached the coffeehouse, they encountered the attack and verbal protest of the villagers.
+The vehicles of the SHP delegation, which left Yavi in a short time, were stoned by the villagers.
+A special team officer saved Kamer Genç from being beaten at the last moment.